Rights and Responsibilities

 b.
 Part-time Students - $50.00

-Financial Hold: The University has the right to 1) cancel your enrollment and revoke your privileges of any university affiliated programs on campus 2) withhold future registration privileges or schedule adjustments 3) withhold all academic information on all accounts that are delinquent.
+Financial Hold: The University has the right to 1) cancel your enrollment and revoke your privileges of any university affiliated programs or additional options and services supported by payment of your account 2) withhold future registration privileges or schedule adjustments 3) withhold all academic information on all accounts that are delinquent.

 Collection Agency Fees: Delinquent balances will be referred to a collection agency.
 The collection agency fees, including attorney’s fees, necessary for the collection of the delinquent account will be at the expense of the student.
 Delinquent account will be reported to one or more of the national credit bureaus.